prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## sales_edit Snippet

-Create a new snippet called ‘sales_edit’.
-Before we start writing any JavaScript or HTML for this Screen, we're going to simulate what we might pass if we went to edit an Event.
-If you remember from above, when we want to edit an Event we pass in the *oid* of the Event we want to edit.
-We also pass in *action=view*:
+Create a new snippet called *sales_edit*.
+Before we start writing any JavaScript or HTML for this Screen, we're going to simulate what we might pass if we went to edit an Event:
+* If you remember from above, when we want to edit an Event we pass in the *oid* of the Event we want to edit.
+* We also pass in *action=view*:

 ![](img/WeekEvents/17.png)